NetSuite Software Review

 The company's majority owner is none other that Oracle's Larry Ellison and the migration of staff leaving Oracle for employment at NetSuite has nick-named the on-demand vendor "Little Oracle".
 The staff, culture and drive between the two companies is not surprisingly quite similar.

 NetSuite's high growth has not been without growing pains.
-Product stability is questioned by many, the company has seemingly incurred the highest customer churn in the software as a service (SaaS) industry and the hosted delivery has incurred system downtime - which is particularly troublesome as the company has no backup for its services.
+Product stability is questioned by many, the company has seemingly incurred the highest customer churn in the software as a service (SaaS) industry and the hosted delivery has incurred system downtime - which is particularly troublesome as the company has .

 NetSuite's competitive strengths include its broad front office and back office integration, an impressive e-commerce storefront add-on and a recognized brand.
 The company began with only hosted accounting software (the original company name was NetLedger) and more recently added CRM software.
 Accordingly, we find the company's back office software suite more competitive than its front office CRM suite.
 Competitive weaknesses include a difficult to understand user interface, clunky navigation and a portfolio of up-charges that can make your head spin.